Back to Blog

 "I don't have time for reviews" is the most common pushback.
 And honestly, they might be right — if they're doing it manually across multiple platforms.

 The answer isn't "make time."
 The answer is "here's a tool that reduces the time to 10 minutes a day."
 Centralized review management with AI-drafted responses removes the biggest time barrier.
-When reviewing and responding to reviews takes 10 minutes instead of 45, the "I don't have time" excuse evaporates.
+When reviewing and responding takes 10 minutes instead of 45, the time objection goes away.

 The Franchise-Specific Challenge